Jaicob/rails-docker/README.md

 ####Opening a shell

-Sometimes you may want to do more tha run a one off command.
-In these cases it is also possible for you to open a shell within your running container.
+Sometimes you may want to do more than just run a one off command.
+In these cases, it is also possible for you to open a shell within your running container.
 There are several ways to accomplish this.

 ######With docker-compose
 `docker-compose run web /bin/bash`